National Education Policy 2020: International branch campuses

 After a failed attempt to import international branch campuses in 2012, the NEP 2020 renewed the effort by explicitly allowing for foreign universities to establish campuses in India as well as giving permission for IITs to set up campuses overseas.
 The policy sets a grand goal of utilizing international education to reestablish India as a Vishwa Guru (or world teacher), which was reiterated by India's vice president, M. Venkaiah Naidu, who expressed a desire to establish India to attract global academic talent.
 Scholars have raised question about the idea of importing higher education institutions from other countries in order to advance a goal of positioning the country as a world teacher.
+For the 2026–27 academic year, 13 foreign universities are admitting students to a total of 91 academic programs, with average annual tuition fees of approximately ₹13.3 lakh (US$14,000) for undergraduate programs and ₹17.2 lakh (US$18,100) for postgraduate programs.
+The combined intake for 2026–27 is estimated at fewer than 3,000 students, with actual enrolment expected to be less than half of the available intake.
+Relatively high annual tuition fees for Indian families and students along with high expectations regarding career outcomes and extent of international learning are emerging as some of the initial challenges for these campuses.
+The tuition pricing of a global degree at these international campuses is priced at a discount to studying abroad, but at a premium to Tier-1 private universities.
+As the choices with varying duration and costs of programs are emerging, so are the debates about the extent to which these IBCs can replace study abroad.

 Teachers

 The NEP 2020 puts forward many policy changes regarding teachers and teacher education.
 To become a teacher, a 4-year Bachelor of Education will be the minimum requirement needed by 2030.
 The teacher recruitment process will also be strengthened and made transparent.
 The National Council for Teacher Education will frame a National Curriculum Framework for Teacher Education by 2021 and a National Professional Standards for Teachers by 2022.